 directions

-The program is located in Karpe Hall.
-You can enter BST’s campus from Dwight Way or Hillegass Ave.
+The program is located in Fleming Hall.
+You can enter BST’s campus from Dwight Way.
 There will be directional signs.
 For directions to BST’s campus including public transportation and parking lots, please refer to BST’s website.

 la versión en español